-Investments - Investments are stated at cost or amortized cost, which approximates market.
+Investments - Investments are stated at cost.

 Allowance for Uncollectible Accounts - No allowance for uncollectible accounts has been recorded and all amounts are considered collectible.

 Inventories of Supplies - The cost of inventories of supplies for all funds are recorded as expenditures at the time individual items are purchased.
 The cost of inventories is not included on the balance sheet.